remult/remult/misc/public-api.md

 export declare class Filter {
   private apply
   /**
-     * Retrieves information about a filter, including precise values for each property.
+     * Retrieves precise values for each property in a filter for an entity.
      * @template entityType The type of the entity being filtered.
      * @param metadata The metadata of the entity being filtered.
      * @param filter The filter to analyze.
-     * @returns A promise that resolves to a FilterInfo object containing the filter information.
+     * @returns A promise that resolves to a FilterPreciseValues object containing the precise values for each property.
      * @example
-     * const info = await Filter.getInfo(meta, {
+     * const preciseValues = await Filter.getPreciseValues(meta, {
      *   status: { $ne: 'active' },
      *   $or: [
      *     { customerId: ["1", "2"] },
      *     { customerId: "3" }
      *   ]
      * });
-     * console.log(info.preciseValues);
+     * console.log(preciseValues);
      * // Output:
      * // {
      * //   "customerId": ["1", "2", "3"], // Precise values inferred from the filter